tiesen243/create-yuki-stack/cli/README.md

 # create-yuki-stack

-An CLI tool for scaffolding type-safe, full-stack TypeScript applications with best practices and customizable.
+A CLI tool for scaffolding type-safe, full-stack TypeScript applications with best practices and customizable.

 ## Getting Started